Jobs, Jobs, Jobs: Hiring By Indian IT Companies Touches 5 Year High

-While the pandemic accelerated the digital shift, the momentum is here to stay, as some of India's largest companies such as TCS, Infosys and Wipro have guided double-digit revenue growth this year.

-India's top 10 IT companies together hired 1.21 lakh people in six months ended June 2021, the highest for this period in the last five years, as the COVID-19 pandemic has created robust demand for software services.
+India's top 10 IT companies together added a record 1.21 lakh employees for six months ended June 2021, the highest in the last 5 years, on the back of robust demand for software services after the Covid19 pandemic.

-While the pandemic accelerated the digital shift, the momentum is here to stay, as some of India's largest companies such as TCS, Infosys and Wipro have guided double-digit revenue growth this year.
+While the pandemic led to an accelerated shift to digital, the momentum is here to stay, as some of India's largest companies such as TCS, Infosys and Wipro have guided to grow revenues by double digits this year.

-The second-highest net hiring for the first six months in the last five years was in 2019, when the top 10 companies added 45,649 employees.
+The second highest in terms of net hiring for the first six months in the last 5 years was the first half of 2019, when the top ten companies added 45,649 employees.
 According to experts, these numbers could go as high as 2 lakh this year, with demand peaking as global enterprises invest in digital.

 The software industry has always been one of the largest job creators in the country, with over 4.5 million employees.
 This includes Indian IT companies, BPM as well as multinational companies.

-The IT sector’s share in the GDP has grown from 0.4 percent in 1992-93 to 8 percent now.
-Its size has expanded to $194 billion from $150 million in 1991, creating massive employment in the process.
+The IT sector, from contributing 0.4 percent of the GDP in 1992-93, accounts for 8 percent now.
+The size of the industry too has grown to $194 billion, from $150 million in 1991, creating massive employment in the process

 Net hiring has increased exponentially in the last five years.
 The numbers of employees in the top 10 IT firms increased by 40 percent to over 14 lakh from 10 lakh five years ago.
 TCS, Infosys and Wipro employ over two lakh people, with HCL Tech and Tech Mahindra employ 1.76 lakh and 1.26 lakh respectively.